Tradescantia spathacea (Boat Lily) Indoor Care, Common Problems and Solutions

 Watering

-Water your Moses-in-the-Cradle thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
-Maintain the soil moderately moist but not soggy to prevent mushy, yellowing leaves.
+Water your Moses-in-the-Cradle thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist but not soggy to prevent mushy, yellowing and leaf loss.

-Cut down on watering in cold season to keep the soil slightly moist as growth is minimal.
-Do not allow the soil to dry out completely for a prolonged period to prevent wilting and drooping leaves.
+Cut down on watering in fall and winter to keep the soil slightly moist as growth is minimal.
+Do not allow the soil to dry out completely for a prolonged period to prevent wilting, yellowing and drooping leaves.

 Light Requirements

-Boat Lily grows best in bright indirect light (filtered light).
+Boat Lily thrives in bright indirect light (filtered light).
 Keep it away from direct sunlight to avoid scorching of the leaves.
 It can grow in semi-shade (partial shade) but the growth will be slower.

 Too little light for Moses-in-the-Cradle will result in dull leaves and leggy growth.
 To avoid these you may grow the plant under a grow light if the natural light is not adequate.